I See Stars: Digital Renegade (2011–12)

-I See Stars toured on the Monster Outbreak Tour with headliner Of Mice & Men and supporting bands Iwrestledabearonce, For the Fallen Dreams, Abandon All Ships and That's Outrageous! from October 26 to November 29.
+I See Stars toured on the Monster Outbreak Tour with headliner Of Mice & Men and supporting bands Iwrestledabearonce, For the Fallen Dreams, Abandon All Ships, and That's Outrageous! from October 26 to November 29.
 The band toured on the Scream It Like You Mean It tour with Breathe Carolina and Chiodos as headliners.
-The tour also featured the rapper Mod Sun, The Color Morale and the new metalcore band from Rise Records, The Air I Breathe.
-On recent interviews the band stated that they began recording a new album in September 2011, as soon as the Scream It Like You Mean It Tour finished.
+The tour also featured the rapper Mod Sun, The Color Morale, and the new metalcore band from Rise Records, The Air I Breathe.
+In interviews the band stated that they began recording a new album in September 2011, as soon as the Scream It Like You Mean It Tour finished.
 After a few recording sessions they began another tour in November.
 The album was produced by Joey Sturgis.

 I See Stars headlined the Leave It 2 The Suits Tour with support from Stick to Your Guns, Memphis May Fire, Our Last Night, and Make Me Famous.
 In a commercial video for the tour, it was announced that their third album would be released on March 13, 2012, with the album title confirmed to be Digital Renegade.
 At midnight on January 8, 2012, an unmastered version of the song "Filth Friends Unite" from the then-upcoming album was released via the band's Facebook page.
 A finalized version of the song was released as the first official single from the album on January 17.
 I See Stars second single, "NZT48", was released on YouTube on February 23 as a lyric video.
 The song was released on iTunes February 28, also with the album put on pre-order.
 The full album was released on March 14, 2012.

 On August 30, 2012, all members of the band were arrested in Saline County, Kansas, for possessing and intending to use "hallucinogenic drugs", though it was not specified which drugs.
-The members themselves released their mug shots and lead vocalist Devin Oliver commented on the experience being arrested on his Twitter profile, stating that he "just had the worst 13 hours of my life".
+The members themselves released their mug shots, and lead vocalist Devin Oliver commented on the experience being arrested on his Twitter profile, stating that he "just had the worst 13 hours of [his] life".

-After the band's release from jail, a new single titled "The Hardest Mistakes", was released on October 9, 2012, featuring Cassadee Pope.
+After the band's release from jail, a new single titled "The Hardest Mistakes" was released on October 9, 2012, featuring Cassadee Pope.
 It is a remix of the song "Electric Forest".
 They also played on Falling in Reverse's "The Thug in Me Is You" tour for a few dates, but they were kicked off the tour early due to their feud with Falling in Reverse vocalist Ronnie Radke.
 They have stated that they are going to be touring again soon, regardless of the feud between the Falling in Reverse and I See Stars camps.
 I See Stars then hit the road with Asking Alexandria on the Monster Outbreak tour along with As I Lay Dying, Memphis May Fire and Attila, replacing Suicide Silence when they dropped off following lead singer Mitch Lucker's death.